codazoda/ghsite/README.md

 ## Setting up DNS

-For DNS, I pointed *.joeldare.com to github so that any new project I create will get a site.joeldare.com domain automatically.
+For DNS, I pointed *.joeldare.com to github so that I don't have to create a DNS entry for each site. site.joeldare.com domains will work automatically as soon as they are setup in GitHub.

 - Setup a CNAME record pointing to your-username.github.io